 There are a lot of home remedies available for vertigo.

 - Steep 1 teaspoon each of dried amla powder and coriander seeds in water overnight.
-Strain it, add sugar if required, and drink next morning.
+Strain it, add sugar if required, and drink the next morning.
 Repeat for a few days

 - Heat 2 tablespoon sesame oil (til ka tel), and mix in half teaspoon each of finely powdered cardamom and cinnamon.
 Apply this on the head.